PolishSymfonyCommunity/Symfony2MockerExtension/doc/index.rst

 Behat extension for mocking services defined in the Symfony2 dependency injection container.

+**Use it sparingly.
+Mocking a service container is not a good practice.
+Most of the time if there's a need for this, the problem can be better solved by improving the design instead.**

 Internally it uses `Mockery <https://github.com/padraic/mockery>`_ and `SymfonyMockerContainer <https://github.com/PolishSymfonyCommunity/SymfonyMockerContainer>`_.